braintree/braintree_android/README.md

 # Braintree v.zero SDK for Android

 Welcome to Braintree's v.zero SDK for Android.
-This library will help you accept card and PayPal payments in your Android app.
+This library will help you accept card and alternative payments in your Android app.

 ![Screenshot of v.zero](screenshot.png)